 D. Evade distractions immediately.

 E. Spend time alone with God.
 It gives strength to remain focused.

 II.
 Master your fears

 C. When you see the winds, walk in faith.
 Let faith control your fear.
-Not vise versa.
+Not vice versa.

 III.
 Worship him

 A. Worship is more than singing hymns on a Sunday morning with our hands lifted.

 B. It’s not that simple.
 Genuine worship takes 2 things.
 First, you must admit Jesus’ Lordship over your life.
 (Compare Matthew 8:27 with Matthew 14:33)

 C. Second, you need to surrender yourself unto Jesus.
 Just confessing his Lordship over your life isn’t enough.